devchanz/SafeCompass/replit.md

 The application uses a simplified user management system with demo user IDs.
 User profiles store comprehensive accessibility information (visual/hearing impairments, mobility limitations, language preferences) to enable personalized emergency responses.

 ## Emergency Response System
-The core workflow involves disaster detection (currently simulated) triggering push notifications.
+The core workflow involves real-time disaster detection from Korean government APIs triggering push notifications.
+The system uses a Rule-based classification approach (LLM analysis disabled for cost optimization) to categorize disasters into 위급재난/긴급재난/일반재난.
 Users input their current situation, which is combined with their pre-registered profile to generate personalized safety guides using OpenAI's GPT models and a local knowledge base.
 The system supports multi-language responses and includes features like GPS-based SOS messaging to companions or emergency services, and T-Map API integration for shelter navigation.

 # External Dependencies